tarponjargon/js-simple-validations/README.md

 ![enter image description here](https://i.imgur.com/ly8mbIo.png)

+<a name="containersandstyling"></a>
 ## Containers and Styling

 JSV applies containers and styles automatically.
-There's nothing you need to do, the exception being radio buttons and some checkboxes (see below).
+There's nothing you need to do, the exception being radio buttons and some checkboxes (see [below](#radiobuttons)).

 You can override the styles if you wish.
 Each form gets an error container with the class `validate-form-error-message`.
 Each input field is wrapped in a validation container with the class `validate-input` so that the it can be styled as *valid* or *invalid*.
 A sibling container with class `validate-field-error-message` immediately follows, where error messages appear.
 The CSS is included but can be overridden in your own stylesheet if desired.